truffle-box/react-box/README.md

     npm install -g truffle
     ```

-2. Download the box.
+2. Create a new directory for your project and download the box.
 This also takes care of installing the necessary dependencies.
     ```javascript
+    mkdir my_project
+    cd my_project
     truffle unbox react
     ```